-The shore power feature allows the use of AC powered equipment on board the boat.
-This equipment includes any permanently installed appliances such as a battery charger, inverter charger, and grill.
+Shore power allows the use of AC powered equipment on board the boat.
+This equipment includes any permanently installed appliances such as a battery charger, inverter, grill, and air conditioner.
 The shore power is utilized by connecting a heavy-duty cable, supplied with the boat, to an appropriate external power source.
 This cable provides power to the boat's shore power inlet that is wired to the breaker under the aft starboard gunwale.
 If equipped, the AC panel allows for distribution to the AC powered equipment.